 Michele currently lives in Connecticut, her home state, after spending many years living in New York City.
 She received her BFA at St. Lawrence University and continued her education in New York, taking classes at The School of Visual Arts, among other institutions, while working in development for non-profit organizations.
 In 2018, Michele left her job in non-profit development to pursue her painting full time.
 Michele has exhibited in numerous group exhibitions, as well as being selected as a Spotlight Artist recipient at Artexpo New York in 2021.
 She received “Best In Show” at the Mattatuck Museum in Waterbury, CT in 2019, and had a solo exhibition at the Mattatuck Museum that year.
-She moved to Connecticut in the spring of 2021 for a change of perspective and to cultivate her relationship with nature.
+She moved to Connecticut in the spring of 2021.

 About My Work: